passcod/DynWorker/README.markdown

 ---

 All these methods are also available from within a worker on the special `parent_thread` global.
-The reverse the roles and allow data and code to be pushed, pulled, ran, and evaluated in the parent thread _from the worker_.
+They reverse the roles and allow data and code to be pushed, pulled, ran, and evaluated in the parent thread _from the worker_.
 (This is potentially very dangerous if you allow unchecked code to run within a worker.
 So don't.)